 To learn more about Palacia ChamberLain Lee Salon check out their website here.

-Zora Co was born around 2 years ago while founder Ivy Galloway was shopping for pet furniture on Amazon and couldn’t find modern pet furniture that matched her apartment.
+Zora Co was born around 2 years ago while founder Ivy Galloway was shopping for pet furniture on Amazon.
+She couldn’t find modern pet furniture that matched her apartment.
 As a first-time pet owner Ivy jumped right in to fill the gap in the market.
 Zora provides high-quality, stylish pet products for every pet owner who wants the convenience of online shopping, and doesn’t want to compromise their home decor.

 Zora Co founder Ivy is, “so honored to be a finalist in the Impact Pitch competition and presenting alongside such amazing startups.
 This opportunity has allowed me to refine my business plan while gaining mentorship and guidance.”